Eta Centauri

-Eta Centauri, Latinized from η Centauri, is a star in the southern constellation of Centaurus.
-It has an apparent visual magnitude of +2.35 and is located at a distance of around 306 ly.
+Eta Centauri is a star in the southern constellation of Centaurus.
+Its name is a Bayer designation that is Latinized from η Centauri, and abbreviated Eta Cen or η Cen.
+This star has an apparent visual magnitude of +2.35, which indicates it is readily visible to the naked eye.
+Based on parallax measurements, it is located at a distance of around 306 ly.